Skip to main content

 Weather and climate

-The weather in Newcastle can be quite variable:
+The weather in Newcastle can be quite variable throughout the year:

-Newcastle receives less rain than a lot of the UK, but a waterproof coat can be very useful throughout the year.
-The wind can also make the temperatures feel a bit colder, especially in the winter.
+Newcastle receives less rain than many other parts of the UK, but a waterproof coat is still useful throughout the year.
+The wind can make it feel colder, especially in winter.

 The University and many organisations may close on national holidays.
 Others might have reduced or different opening/operating hours than normal.